phipier/Treechecker-server/README.md

             6. [Get Canopy statuses](#getCanopyStatuses)

 # Introduction <a name="introduction"></a>
-This document describes the server backend infraestructure of the Canhemon project.
+This document describes the server backend infrastructure of the Treechecker project.

-For a detailed explanation about this project please refer to the documentation [here](https://github.com/jessisena/TreeCheckerApp/blob/master/README.md).

 # Installation on PythonAnywhere <a name="installation1"></a>
 ## Steps <a name="steps"></a>